William Zabka: Career

 In 2010, Zabka made a cameo appearance in the comedy movie Hot Tub Time Machine.
 That same year, Zabka directed Rascal Flatts in their music video for the song "Why Wait" and also directed the video for their 2017 hit "Yours If You Want It."
 The video was nominated for Group Video of the Year at the 2018 CMT Music Awards.

-In 2010 Zabka produced the feature length documentary White Wanderer: Mzungu which followed four Americans in Africa as they confront harsh realities, and help empower hundreds of impoverished street children.
+In 2010, Zabka produced the feature length documentary White Wanderer: Mzungu, which followed four Americans in Africa as they confront harsh realities and help empower hundreds of impoverished street children.
 He also served as executive producer for the 2014 documentary Never A Neverland which documents the people of Swaziland trying to save their country from extinction.

 In 2013, Zabka and Macchio guest starred in the season 8 episode of How I Met Your Mother, "The Bro Mitzvah."
 Zabka also appeared in several episodes of the sitcom's ninth season, playing a fictional version of himself.
 Zabka also directed commercials for clients including Little Tikes and Verizon at Heresy in Venice, California.
-He also voiced Johnny Lawrence along with 2 other characters in an episode of Robot Chicken entitled "Caffeine-Induced Aneurysm".
+He also voiced Johnny Lawrence along with two other characters in an episode of Robot Chicken entitled "Caffeine-Induced Aneurysm".
+Zabka had a featured role as Milton Malcolm in the 2015 drama film Where Hope Grows, that same year he also appeared in an episode of Gortimer Gibbon's Life on Normal Street where he played Sensei Jeff.